-The files to be created when the template is used.
-This includes source code files, embedded resources, project files, and so on.
+- The files to be created when the template is used.
+These files include source code files, embedded resources, project files, and so on.

 When these files are compressed into a .zip file and put in the correct folder, Visual Studio automatically displays them in the following places:

-Project templates appear in the New Project dialog box.
+- Project templates appear in the New Project window.

-Item templates appear in the Add New Item dialog box.
+- Item templates appear in the Add New Item window.

 For more information about template folders, see How to: Locate and organize templates.